Is Beans Safe for Diabetics?

 Baked beans might comprise more carbs.
 Also, sugar in beans, that too cans of baked beans might be too much.
 Hence, it is important to check the label before purchasing.

-The recent ADA strategies note that there is not a perfect fraction of calories from carbs, fat, or protein for all diabetic patients.
-Rather, they advise that individuals follow a diet depending on their individual requirements.
+The recent ADA strategies note that there are not a perfect fraction of calories from carbs, fat, or protein for all diabetic patients.
+Rather, they advise that individuals follow a diet depending upon their individual requirements.
 Individuals may discuss their meal plan with a doctor or a dietitian.

 Also Read: Yoga For Diabetes